codefresh-io/docs.codefresh.io/_docs/administration/codefresh-runner.md

 * For your pipelines to connect to this cluster as a cluster admin, create a Codefresh user for this purpose in the Rancher UI with a **non-expiring** `kubeconfig` token.
 This is the easiest way to do the installation.

-* For your pipelines to connect to this cluster with less privileges, use your personal user account with Cluster Admin privileges for the installation, and then create a Codefresh account with lesser privileges later (in Step 5).
+* For your pipelines to connect to this cluster with fewer privileges, use your personal user account with Cluster Admin privileges for the installation, and then create a Codefresh account with fewer privileges later (in Step 5).
 In that case, you can now move on to Step 3.

 1. Do one of the following:
   * To create a Codefresh user with Cluster Admin rights, start from step 2.